alexkisielewicz/photo-adventures/README.md

 ![typography-merriweather](docs/img/typography_merriweather.png)

 The [Gloock](https://fonts.google.com/specimen/Gloock) is a contemporary high-contrast serif typeface intended for display use.
 It draws inspiration from newspaper's headlines but with a contemporary approach.
 I used this font to use for headings and post titles.
+Serif font is set as fallback.

 ![typography-gloock](docs/img/typography_gloock.png)